ewjoachim/poireau/tutorial.md

     [sudo] pip install "ipython[all]"

 but it assumes you have the correct libraries installed for compilation.

+Third way, which is like the second way : use the requirements file for local development :

+    pip install -r requirements/development.txt

 If you have any doubts, check the [installation instructions](http://ipython.org/ipython-doc/2/install/install.html).